jeremyButtler/freezeTB/README.md

 ## Mac

-Easy way: download freezeTB from github, then double click `macInstall` or in terminal do `./macInstall`.
-It will auto get the dependencies for you.
+Easy way: download freezeTB from github, then double click `macExe`.
+This is a wrapper to call the `macInstall`.
+The `macInstall` script will auto get dependencies for you.
 Be prepared to enter your password for root/administrator steps.

 Harder way: